movalex/BMD_requests/README.md

 14. Add jump to currently viewed tool from the Viewer.

+15. Right-left arrows in the viewer has to move polygon mask points, not playhead.

+16. Move collapse group button to the right - or better, collapse by the doubleclick on the group header

 Other feature requests:

 ## Console
 1. Expandable console UI with syntax highlighting
 2. Dockable Console UI
 3. Save last commands history on Fusion restart
+4. Add switch between layouts with commands

 ## Rendering
 1. Render queue branching